Example reverse proxy / TURN server deployment: single NIC on public address

 The environment is split into two parts — an internal, private network segment and a DMZ network.
 The private network has two Pexip Infinity Conferencing Nodes, while the DMZ perimeter network contains the reverse proxy and TURN server.

-Note that all IP addresses in this guide are examples only — actual IP addressing will be deployment specific.
+Note that all IP addresses in this guide are examples only — actual IP addressing is deployment specific.

 - Two Conferencing Nodes have been deployed in the LAN segment with IP addresses 10.40.0.10 and 10.40.0.11.